nishlumi/microstudio-library-gameui/reference.md

 * **`draw()`**: Calls the parent class's `draw` method, and if the selected item is within the visible area, draws the selection color on the background of that item.

 #### Note:
-Unlike its parent `GUIScrollArea`, it is generated with a list of strings `items` as an argument.
+Unlike the parent `GUIScrollArea`, it is generated with a list of strings `items` as an argument.
 The child elements become selectable items and can be selected with the cursor, mouse, or tap.
 Of course, you can also scroll to display the remaining items.